 cuts the input string at all occurrences of s, returning a list of substrings.
+If s is none, substrings are delimited by white space.
 If m is positive or zero, it cuts only at the first m occurrences; the last element contains the remaining substring: